shas9089/Mediawiki/README.md

 # Create the admin machine from where you run the terraform scripts.

-Give the execute permission to the
+Give the execute permission to the admin-setup-script.sh which install the terraform and ansible on the admin machine.

 chmod 700 admin-setup-script.sh